Exploring Dubbo, New South Wales

 In 1849, following the establishment of law enforcement institutions, a courthouse, and a post office, the settlement was proclaimed as a village.
 The first land sales took place the following year.

 The population was only 47 in 1851 and its growth remained slow until the Victorian gold rush of the 1860s brought an increase in north-south trade and Dubbo become a major trading post on the Great North Road.
 By 1872 Dubbo had become the major manufacturing and service centre for much of Western NSW and it was proclaimed a municipality with a population of 850.
-In 1966 Dubbo was declared a city and has since grown increasingly popular as as tourist destinations due to its number of attractions.
+In 1966 Dubbo was declared a city and has since grown increasingly popular as a tourist destination due to its number of attractions.

 The Old Dubbo Gaol